Things to Do at Arkansas State Capitol

 Things to Do Nearby

-Military history museum located in the historic Tower Building where General Douglas MacArthur was born, showcasing Arkansas's military heritage.
+Located in the historic Tower Building where General MacArthur was born, this museum covers Arkansas military history from territorial days to present.